-Configuring main control functions
+Config uring main control functions Config guring variable stages and relays

-Setting the clock
+Setting the clock Configuring sensor inputs

-Selecting the units of measure
+Selecting the units of measure Configuring equipment (variable stages and relays)

 Configuring hysteresis

 Configuring relay stagger

 Configuring alarm silencing

 Configuring the zone control mode

-Configuring variable stages and relays

-Configuring sensor inputs

-Configuring equipment (variable stages and relays)

 - We recommend configuring all your equipment before programming the settings temperature set points, idle speeds, and so on).
-Use the Installation worksheets on page 80 to help you keep track of which equipment is connected to which relays and variable stages. - Supra Touch built-in tests are useful for testing your equipment after installing and configuring it.
-For more information, read Testing sensors and equipment on page 67.
+Use the Installation worksheets on page 83 to help you keep track of which equipment is connected to which relays and variable stages. - Supra Touch built-in tests are useful for testing your equipment after installing and configuring it.
+For more information, read Testing sensors and equipment on page 69.